 Buy or Make Your Own DIY Macramé Plant Hanger

-Macramé is a style that popped up in many of our home's decorations lately, especially if you have a boho or beachy style.
-Not only is it a decorative look that is both neutral and full of flair depending on how it's knotted, there are many DIY Macrame projects that are really easy and cheap to do.
+Macramé is a style that popped up in many of our homes' decorations lately, especially if you have a boho style preference.
+Not only is it a neutral decorative look (and full of flair depending on how it's knotted), it's so versatile: there are many DIY Macrame projects that are really easy and cheap to do.

 Decorate Your Porch With Faux or Real Plants